viniciusbds/navio/README.md

 ### Building new Images

- To build a image you need first create a [Naviofile](./Naviofile) with the base image and the commands. see a example:
+ To build a image you need first create a [Naviofile](./Naviofile) with the base image and the commands.

 ![build new images](./gifs/build-new-images.gif)